Classes & Workshops

 Club participation is free to members of Friends of the Hearst.
 A Friends membership is only $35 per year, and includes a 10% discount for all other classes, workshops, room rentals and gift shop purchases!
 To learn more, visit thehearst.org or call 319-273-8641.

 Have your work critiqued in a friendly environment!
 Each meeting includes time to share work.
 Often meetings also include online classes or lessons from other members.
 The Photo Club also schedules optional group outings for shooting.
+This club is currently meeting virtually.

 Cedar Valley Drink and Draw Group